 Perplexity

 Perplexity cites aggressively and transparently.
 It retrieves multiple sources per answer and displays them prominently.
-This makes it the most citation-friendly AI platform.

 - Publish frequently so your content appears in Perplexity's crawl